ITECOMMPAY/woocommerce-ecommpay/readme.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 3.2.0 =
+* Feature: Updated Payment Page Display: We have replaced the previous iFrame payment page display mode with the new "Embedded" mode.
+This change allows for a smoother payment flow by seamlessly integrating the payment page within the checkout page.
+Users no longer need to be redirected to a separate page to complete their payments.
+* Feature: Simplified Plugin Settings: We have streamlined the plugin's settings to make it more user-friendly and easier to configure.

 = 3.1.0 =
 * Feature: Main payment methods added as standalone gateways to improve merchant and end users experience